 My roadmap has several aspects:

 - Rejuvenate the Accastillage Diffusion brand.
-The network, founded in 1974, is a forerunner in hardware chains, but perhaps one ingredient is missing, given my 36 years of age: a bit of fun.
+The network, founded in 1974, is a forerunner in the hardware chains, but perhaps one ingredient is missing, given my 36 years of age: a bit of fun.
 We have a catalogue of "toys for big kids", we are sometimes a bit too serious.

 The social and environmental aspects of the company are also important.
 Thanks to the good will of the network, we have recycling points for fire extinguishers, pyrotechnics...
 We are also reducing the printing volume of the catalogue.
-The web parcels go to the stores with the same logistic flow as the deliveries from our network.
+The web parcels leave for the stores with the same logistic flow as the deliveries from our network.
 We test potato starch-based adhesives for our web parcels and limit the use of plastics.
 This is a sum of important initiatives.

 What about the development of the network abroad?

 AD has been in Spain for 20 years, with 2 full time people to represent us and a stable network that has been able to get through the crisis.
-Italy is an area of development with 7 new stores in 2020.
+Italy is an axis of development with 7 new stores in 2020.
 For the rest, we are in a logic of opportunity all over the world, relying on our logistics which is one of our competitive advantages.
-We have the capacity to deliver by the unit and to limit the stock assets of the stores.
+We have a capacity to deliver by the unit and to limit the stock assets of the stores.